sirisian/ecmascript-types/README.md

 const { (a: [].<uint8>) } = { a: [1, 2, 3] }; // a is [1, 2, 3] with type [].<uint8>
 ```

+Object-pattern reads preserve known typed-array and tuple property contributions, including established count contracts and known position keys, at annotated destinations and existing typed-parameter or participating-`const` inference sites.
+Literal and equivalent known computed property keys agree.
+Unknown keys/alternatives remain dynamic, and an ordinary mutable destructured binding does not acquire a permanent storage annotation from this rule.
+Object patterns read properties; they do not consume or infer from an overridden iterator.
+Defaults, bounds, storage and reference-liveness rules are unchanged.

 ### Array Rest Destructuring

 An explicit array rest annotation describes the collected container and must resolve to an array or tuple type, just as a formal rest annotation does.
 This declaration check applies to nested patterns and does not depend on knowing the source iterator's element type or count: `let [...r: uint8] = source` is an early type error even when `source` is `any`.
 Aliases follow what they denote; a type parameter needs an array/tuple constraint.
 Write `[].<any>` for a container of arbitrary elements or omit the annotation for an untyped rest; `any` and `object` themselves are not array/tuple rest annotations.
 Object rest retains its separate object-container rule.
 Element and extent checks remain at runtime wherever source facts are unknown.